Tulunids: Rupture and Demise of the Tulunid Emirate

 Khumārawayh's entourage selected his son Abu al-Asakir Jaysh, who was less than fourteen years of age, to assume the role of ruler of Egypt and the Levant in his place.
 This decision effectively bypassed his adult uncles, the sons of Ahmad ibn Tulun, who were capable of fulfilling the role in question.
 This decision was made to maintain their privileges, which resulted in his coronation as a child who had not yet been influenced by the passage of time or the accumulation of experience and knowledge.
 Jaysh was an inept prince, preoccupied with frivolity and indulgence, surrounded by a corrupt cohort of Africans and Greeks who exhibited a lack of respect for the country's traditions and public manners.
 They encouraged him to pursue leisure activities and to disregard moral principles.

 These developments prompted some leaders among the Maghrebis, Berbers, and Khazars, who had previously expressed support for Ahmad ibn Tulun and his sons, to demand that Jaysh abdicate the throne in favor of one of his uncles.
 Jaysh declined the request and had his uncle Abu al-Ashaa'ir Nasr, a distinguished Tulunid leader renowned for his role in the Battle of the Mills, executed.
 He then presented Nasr's head to the rebels.
-This prompted the Turkish leaders who had allied with the rebels to flee Egypt and proceed to Kufa, where they were greeted by Caliph al-Mu'tadhid and received by numerous leaders and princes.
+This prompted the Turkic leaders who had allied with the rebels to flee Egypt and proceed to Kufa, where they were greeted by Caliph al-Mu'tadhid and received by numerous leaders and princes.

 Furthermore, the governor of the Levant, Tugj ibn Jaf, exploited the internal strife in Egypt to challenge the Tulunid authority, refusing to acknowledge the authority of a young prince and his corrupt entourage.
 He ceased to be mentioned in the Friday sermon and proceeded to assume control of the affairs in his region.
 Tugj ibn Jaf's rebellion was a significant threat to the stability of the Tulunid Dynasty during this period, as it posed a direct danger to the eastern borders of the state.
 The situation was further complicated by the fact that he commanded a substantial Tulunid military force and exercised control over the region's abundant resources, which significantly undermined the stability of the Tulunid rule.
 Additionally, the frontier regions likewise declined to acknowledge the authority of a minor ruler.
 Ahmad ibn Tughjan, the Tulunid deputy in the frontier regions, publicly expressed his discontent with the prevailing circumstances, effectively withdrawing his allegiance from the declining state and disobeying the orders of the young prince Jaysh.
 He promptly initiated the process of deposing him.
 The unrest in Egypt against Jaysh's rule extended to his entourage and those around him.
 Several military leaders and loyalists deposed him and imprisoned him on the 10th of Jumada al-Thani, 283 AH, corresponding to July 25, 896 CE.
 They proceeded to loot his house and, shortly afterward, killed him.